luckasRanarison/arafesina/README.md

 ![Logo](https://github.com/luckasRanarison/nvimrc/assets/101930730/e47f31d9-e79e-45ac-8837-86522f0f6ede)

 Aren't you _reraka_ from writing Rust programs in English?
-Do you like saying "letie" a lot?
 Would you like to try something different, in an exotic and funny-sounding language?
 Would you want to bring some Malagasy touch to your programs?